-When moving over to strictly solventbased carriers the EVA polymers have already been discussed above.
-The primary uses in those cases are labeling and food packaging especially hot fill condiments).
-Vinyl polymers are often seen and used predominantly as foil primer or wash coat to prevent corrosion.
-They can also be used as a heatseal offering chemical, oil and moisture resistance.
-Modified vinyl polymers are also seen in pill blister packaging offering good adhesion to foil, paper and PVC blisters.
-The last common chemistry are PET(Polyester) and modified polyester polymers are used in heat seal coatings.
-These products will offer the highest heat and chemical resistance for aggressive food packaging, retortable packaging and dual ovenable applications.
+Vinyl polymers are predominantly used as foil primers or wash coats to prevent corrosion.
+They can also be used for heat seals, offering good chemical, oil, and moisture resistance.
+Modified vinyl polymers are seen in pill blister packaging and provide good adhesion to foil, paper, and PVC blisters.
+PET and modified polyester polymers are used in heat seal coatings.
+These products will offer the highest heat and chemical resistance for aggressive food packaging, retortable packaging, and dual ovenable applications.
 PET and modified polyester coatings are more restrictive in their seal-to and apply-to substrate list, mainly compatible with PET, foil, PVC, APET, CPET, and ETP steel.